dannysexton25/osticket-prereqs/README.md

    4. **Choose the Destination Folder**
    In the extract window, set the location to `C:\PHP`.
-> 💡 *Note: You can do this by browsing for the location or by simply typing C:\PHP in the box.*
+> 💡 *Note: You can either browse to the location manually or simply type C:\PHP into the box.*
  5. **Start the Extraction**
    Click **Extract** to begin unzipping the files.